massquantity/LibRecommender/examples/README.md

 + [`feat_rating_example.py `](https://github.com/massquantity/LibRecommender/blob/master/examples/feat_rating_example.py)
 + [`feat_ranking_example.py`](https://github.com/massquantity/LibRecommender/blob/master/examples/feat_ranking_example.py)

-Actually, there exists a third model category in `LibRecommender`, which we call them `seq` models.
-These models typically leverage some sequence or graph information of users.
-This category includes `KnnEmbedding, RNN4Rec, YouTuBeMatch, YouTubeRanking, DIN`.
-As you can see, `seq` models overlap with `pure` and `feat` models.
-But no need to worry, the APIs still remains the same, and you can just use the examples above.
+Actually, there exists two other kinds of model categories in `LibRecommender`, which we call them `sequence` and `graph` models.
+Sequence models leverage information of user behavior sequence, whereas Graph models leverage information from graph.
+Sequence models include `RNN4Rec, YouTuBeRetrieval, YouTuBeRanking, DIN, Item2Vec, Caser, WaveNet ` and Graph models include `DeepWalk, NGCF, LightGCN`.
+As you can see, these models overlap with `pure` and `feat` models.
+But no need to worry, the APIs remain the same, and you can just use the examples above.